Frequently

 trees & plants

-Each project integrates at least 20 locally adapted native species, selected based on site-specific conditions from a catalog of over 300 studied species.
-This approach supports biodiversity recovery and follows natural forest ecological succession.
+Reforestation is about restoring complete, resilient forest ecosystems rather than planting isolated trees.
+Biodiversity is a core principle of MORFO's restoration approach.
+Each project includes at least 20 locally adapted native species, selected to fit site-specific conditions from a catalog of more than 490 studied species.
+This approach supports the return of biodiversity and follows natural forest ecological succession.

 Ecological succession describes how a forest ecosystem progressively moves from one stage to another, following a disturbance, whether they be natural or caused by human activity.